Lead(II) iodide: Crystallization

 Large high-purity crystals can be obtained by zone melting or by the Bridgman–Stockbarger technique.
 These processes can remove various impurities from commercial PbI_{2}.

 Applications

-Lead iodide is a precursor material in the fabrication of highly efficient solar cells.
-Typically, a solution of PbI_{2} in an inorganic solvent, such as dimethylformamide or dimethylsulfoxide, is applied over a titanium dioxide layer by spin coating.
+Lead iodide is a precursor material in the fabrication of highly efficient Perovskite solar cell.
+Typically, a solution of PbI_{2} in an organic solvent, such as dimethylformamide or dimethylsulfoxide, is applied over a titanium dioxide layer by spin coating.
 The layer is then treated with a solution of methylammonium iodide CH_{3}NH_{3}I and annealed, turning it into the double salt methylammonium lead iodide CH_{3}NH_{3}PbI_{3}, with a perovskite structure.
 The reaction changes the film's color from yellow to light brown.